Today's Hours: 10:00 am to 7:30 pm

 See extended hours schedule

 The National Air and Space Museum is located on the National Mall in Washington, DC.
 Metered street parking and paid parking garage options are limited.
+Learn more about parking near the Mall.
 The easiest way to get to the Museum is via public transportation such as Metrorail and Metrobus.
 See directions for more information on how to get to the Museum in Washington, DC.

 From security screening to accessibility accommodations for visitors with disabilities, find out what you need to know before you go with these helpful tips.